Mahjong

-Mahjong (English pronunciation: /mɑː'dʒɒŋ/ mah-JONG; also spelled mah jongg, mah-jongg, and mahjongg) is a tile-based game that was developed in the 19th century in China and has spread throughout the world since the early 20th century.
-It is played by four players (with some three-player variations found in parts of China, Japan, South Korea, Vietnam, and Southeast Asia).
-The game and its regional variants are widely played throughout the Sinosphere in East and Southeast Asia and have also become popular in Western countries.
-The game has also been adapted into a widespread form of online entertainment.
+Mahjong was developed in the 19th century in China and has spread throughout the world since the early 20th century.
+The game and its regional variants are played throughout the Sinosphere in East and Southeast Asia and have also become popular in Western countries.
+The game has been adapted into a widespread form of online entertainment.
 Similar to the Western card game rummy, mahjong is a game of skill, strategy, and luck.
 To distinguish it from mahjong solitaire, it is sometimes referred to as mahjong rummy.